 - Triple check the job advertisement, PD or job description: Endeavour to answer every job requirement or “selection criteria” on the first ½ page of your Résumé.

-RÉSUMÉ SCANNING SOFTWARE IN AUSTRALIA
+RESUME SCANNING SOFTWARE IN AUSTRALIA

-Will your Résumé or CV even be seen or read by a human?
-Make sure you don't get rejected for the job you really want via a computer Robot and make sure you include the right KEYWORDS and FORMAT in your Résumé.
+Will your Résumé or CV even be seen or read by a human? make sure you don't get rejected for the job you really want via a computer robot and make sure you include the right keywords and format in your Résumé.

 WORK TRAINING IN AUSTRALIA